ngocnhiem/Streamline/README.md

 For a high level overview, see the [NVIDIA Developer Streamline page](https://developer.nvidia.com/rtx/streamline)

 As of SL 2.0.0, it is now possible to recompile all of SL from source, with the exception of the DLSS-G plugin.
 The DLSS-G plugin is provided as prebuilt DLLs only.
 We also provide prebuilt DLLs (signed) for all other plugins that have source.
 Most application developers will never need to rebuild SL themselves, especially for shipping; all of the pieces needed to develop, debug and ship an application that integrates SL and its features are provided in the pre-existing directories `bin/`, `include/`, and `lib/`.
 Compiling from source is purely optional and likely of interest to a subset of SL application developers.
 For developers wishing to build SL from source, see the following sections.

+As of SL 2.7.32, binary artifacts (DLSS feature DLLs and Streamline DLLs) are not in the GitHub repository.
+In order to obtain these artifacts, please download the appropriate release zip from the [GitHub releases page](https://github.com/NVIDIA-RTX/Streamline/releases).

 ------